MichailSemoglou/renoir/joss/paper.md

 # Summary

-`renoir` is a lightweight Python package designed for art and design education and research, addressing a significant gap in computational tools for the art and design community.
-It provides an accessible interface for extracting and analyzing works by specific artists from the WikiArt dataset [@wikiart], enabling design practitioners, educators, and students to explore visual culture through computational methods.
-Unlike existing computer vision and machine learning tools that focus on algorithmic sophistication, `renoir` prioritizes visual communication and analytical clarity, making it suitable for creative coding courses, design research, and digital humanities applications where practitioners need to bridge traditional design practice with computational analysis.
+`renoir` is a lightweight Python package specifically designed for art and design education, addressing a critical pedagogical gap in computational tools for creative disciplines.
+It provides an accessible, learner-centered interface for extracting and analyzing works by specific artists from the WikiArt dataset [@wikiart], enabling educators to teach data analysis concepts through culturally relevant content that resonates with art and design students.
+The package prioritizes educational clarity over algorithmic complexity, employing scaffolded learning approaches that allow students to progress from simple demonstrations to complex analytical projects, making it an effective tool for creative coding curricula, computational design courses, and digital humanities pedagogy.

 # Statement of Need

-The art and design research community faces a significant tool gap when working with visual culture datasets.
-While numerous tools exist for advanced machine learning on art datasets, including CAN [@elgammal2017] and ArtGAN [@tan2019], few are designed for art and design practitioners who need accessible analytical capabilities without algorithmic complexity.
-Art and design educators teaching creative coding, computational design, and digital humanities require tools that bridge traditional art and design practice with data-driven methods, maintaining both pedagogical clarity and research utility.
+Art and design educators face a critical pedagogical challenge when teaching computational methods to creative practitioners.
+Traditional data science tools often intimidate students from creative backgrounds, creating barriers to learning essential 21st-century skills.
+While advanced tools like CAN [@elgammal2017] and ArtGAN [@tan2019] exist for research, they lack the pedagogical scaffolding necessary for classroom instruction.
+Art and design students learn most effectively when abstract computational concepts are grounded in familiar cultural content, yet existing tools require students to work with unfamiliar datasets that disconnect learning from their creative interests and career goals.

 This approach aligns with the principles of distant reading [@moretti2013] and cultural analytics [@manovich2020], enabling researchers to identify patterns and trends across large-scale art collections that would be impossible to observe through traditional close examination alone.